amine-sabbahi/Arabic-NLP-LAB-2/README.md

 Each code example is provided as a separate Python script in the repository.
 Simply clone the repository and run the scripts to see the implementations in action.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The code examples in this repository are adapted from various online resources and educational materials.
-- Special thanks to the contributors and maintainers of the libraries used in this project.